w-ziem/finance-tracker/README.md

 ### Todo:
-- Expense / Income tab swtiching and printing them
-- Adding new expense or income with modal

 - Calculate expense (with percentage per category) summary and print summary
+- fix problem with the showing notes
 ---
 #### backend:
 - REST API for auth (registration and login)